PolyEdgeDev/polyedge-api/examples/README.md

 3.  **Market History**: Viewing a trader's activity across different Polymarket events.
 4.  **Trader Hourly Stats**: Accessing aggregated hourly performance data (PNL, volume, market count).
 5.  **Order Tracking**: Retrieving specific order details for a trader in a given market.
+6.  **Comprehensive Market Data**: Accessing all trader positions and order history for a specific market.
-6.  **Real-time Streaming**: Subscribing to the PolyEdge SSE stream for live mempool and on-chain order events.
+7.  **Real-time Streaming**: Subscribing to the PolyEdge SSE stream for live mempool and on-chain order events.
-7.  **Compact Format Parsing**: Examples of how to parse the highly-optimized compact array format into structured JSON objects.
+8.  **Compact Format Parsing**: Examples of how to parse the highly-optimized compact array format into structured JSON objects.

 ## API Keys